WebCL: Exceptions List

 More information on exceptions can be found in the specs document.

 There is another exception that is raised upon trying to call an object that is ‘released’.
 On using the release method, the object doesn't get deleted permanently but it frees the resources associated with that object.
 In order to avoid this exception, releaseAll method can be used, which not only frees the resources but also deletes all the associated objects created.

 Security

-WebCL, being an open-ended software developed for web applications, there is lot of scope for vulnerabilities in the design and development fields too.
+WebCL, being an open-ended software developed for web applications, has lots of scope for vulnerabilities in the design and development fields too.
 This forced the developers working on WebCL to give security the utmost importance.
 Few concerns that were addressed are: